 The other direction was to look for opportunities for collaboration.
 I realized that there were far more capable artists who would do a much better job at what I was envisioning but would never be able to do myself.
 When I arrived at Mt Manganui (literally translated Mt.
 Mountain(!)), I took a drone photo of the beach at its base.
 Through a friend I got connected with an amazing traditional artist- someone who carves bone and wood.
 After telling him my intention, he decided to connect me with a man who lives in the Manganui area as it would be more respectful, and indeed authentic.
 The Maori are fiercely connected to their land.
 One of the ways they identify themselves to others is through the area they come from- the natural landforms of their tribal area.

-I found the artist, who was working as a bar tender.
-I told him my story and handed him a printout of the beach from the aerial perspective. he immediately began drawing and we made a plan to meet the next day at dawn to recreate his work.
-My role was to keep the design tight and to maintain consistency, but otherwise allowed the artist and his brother to take the reins.
+Through a friend I was connected with Pohe Luttenburger, a Maori tattoo artist who was working as a bar tender.
+I told him my story and handed him a printout of the beach from the aerial perspective I had taken that morning.
+He immediately began drawing the design in the image below.
+We made a plan to meet him and his artist brother Rikki at the beach the next day at dawn to recreate his work.
+My role was to keep the design tight and maintain consistency, but otherwise I was giving the reins to the artist and his brother.
 Well, that day things were not in our favor- the design was off in many ways and the tide returned sooner than anticipated.
-So we determined to try again the following day.
+We determined to try again the following day.
 I gave my critiques of the work so we could focus on making the next version better.

 And wow, did the next attempt strike a homerun!
 Every time I look at this artwork I am blown away.
-It tells the story of his people in symbols- the basket weave of the tail, the heartline and waves, the shellfish that he wanted people to know were being lost in the dredging of the bay channel.
+It tells the story of his people in symbols- the basket weave of the tail, the heartline, the waves.
+When I asked him if there was a message that he wanted to impart with this artwork, he said that he wanted to spread attention to the pipis, shellfish that were being lost in the dredging of the bay channel.

-Through this creation I felt connected to the artists, to the Maori spirit, and to this amazing beach and mountain.
-Truly a special project that has me feeling complete.
+Through this collaboration I felt connected to the artists, to the Maori spirit, and to this amazing beach and mountain.
+Truly a special project that thinking about always has me feeling elated.